Skip to Content

 The 8 Most Common Types of Long-horned and Short-Horned Grasshoppers

-The difference between the long and short-horned grasshoppers is the antenna length.
-Short-horned grasshoppers have antennas half the size of their body and are smaller than long-horned grasshoppers, also known as Tettigoniidae.
+The difference between long- and short-horned grasshoppers is the antenna length.
+Short-horned grasshoppers have antennas half the size of their bodies and are smaller than long-horned grasshoppers, also known as Tettigoniidae.

-In contrast, long-horned grasshoppers have antennas longer than their body.
+In contrast, long-horned grasshoppers have antennas longer than their bodies.
 Most grasshoppers are active at night and feed on plants, flowers, seeds, and leaves.

 Although most grasshoppers are herbivores, some like to feed on dead insects or insect feces for extra protein and energy.
 Below, you’ll learn about the two kinds of grasshoppers and their habits: